mahussain1/Image-Segmentaion/README.md

 For training, model configuration can be set in `config.py` file.
 I trained this model for binary class segmentation using U-Net.
 Due to unavailability of GPU, it took 16 hours to train a model on CPU.

-## Model File
+### Credits

-Note: Code and datset are taken from [@seth814](https://github.com/seth814).
+Code and datset are taken from [@seth814](https://github.com/seth814).
 I changed code files to work on CPU and interpret a input image to perform semantic segmentation.